rhpandit11/Data-Theory/Hadoop/fundamentals.md

    3. Handles the client's read and writes requests
    4. datanodes synchronized to communicate and ensure the data is balanced accross the cluster starting from copying to moving.

-**Secondary Namenode:** maintains the edit log and namespace image information in sync with the namenode server.
-At times the namespace images from the namenode server are not updated therefore, you can not totaly rely on the secondary namenode server for the recovery process.
+**Secondary Namenode:** Periodically merges the namespace image with the edit log from the NameNode to create a new checkpoint, which helps in reducing the startup time of the NameNode and maintaining a compact edit log.

 **FS Image:** file stored on the os filesystem that contains the complete directory structure with details about the location of the data on the data blocks and which are stored on which node.